 What is God calling you to do right now?
 Slow down to listen, obey, and then make the choice to stay in it…as long as it takes.

 I have the above saying on an index card on my bathroom mirror.
 When I get thrown some negative experience or I am struggling with depression, I sometimes feel hopelessness creep in.
 When I start to feel hopeless, I start to believe that my situation is, in fact, hopeless.
 We must remember in our life and recovery that feelings are not facts.

 Emotional reasoning is a common cognitive distortion that says “if it feels true, then it must be true.”
 So, “if I feel hopeless, then my situation must feel hopeless.”
 For me, hopelessness is a place that I can still sometimes default to after a negative experience or during a depressive episode.
-Simply having this reminder on my bathroom mirror that there IS hope even if I feel hopeless reminds me in those difficult moments that there is, and always will be, hope.
+Simply having the statement on my bathroom mirror that there IS hope even if I feel hopeless reminds me in those difficult moments that there is, and always will be, hope.
 That hope is anchored deeply and securely in Jesus Christ.
 Nothing is too difficult to handle.
 Nothing that has happened to us cannot be redeemed and used for God’s good.

 May you experience God’s hope today no matter what you are facing.